uday-globuslive/resume/Resume.md

 **Senior Software Engineer**
 *ATT Solutions Pvt Ltd | October 2016 – March 2022*
 - **🚀 Build/Release Pipeline Revolutionary**: Automated build/release pipelines using **Jenkins**, **Maven**, and **Gradle**, reducing deployment time from 4 hours to 20 minutes and establishing industry-leading CI/CD practices for 50+ microservices applications, implementing blue-green deployments and automated rollback mechanisms.
+- **📦 Application Packaging with InstallShield**: Designed and developed complex installers using **InstallShield**, creating custom dialogs and writing custom actions to handle intricate installation scenarios and ensure a seamless user experience.
 - **☁️ Cloud Migration Mastermind**: Led comprehensive cloud migration strategy for 200+ legacy applications from on-premises to **AWS** and **Azure**, achieving spectacular 30% cost savings ($500k annually) and enabling hybrid/multi-cloud deployments with seamless scalability and disaster recovery capabilities.
 - **🔒 Service Mesh Security Architect**: Implemented cutting-edge service mesh architecture with **Istio** and **Consul** for secure microservices communication in **Kubernetes**, ensuring enterprise-grade security, traffic management, and observability across 100+ microservices with mTLS encryption and policy enforcement.
 - **🏗️ Infrastructure as Code Expert**: Designed and maintained sophisticated Infrastructure as Code templates using **Terraform**, **AWS CloudFormation**, and **ARM Templates** for distributed systems, enabling scalable and repeatable deployments across development, staging, and production environments with automated testing and validation.